Fly Spray DIY

 Quassia Wood Fly Spray

 Make a homemade fly spray with quassia wood chips.
 Quassia chips are sometimes used in herbal remedies and are found in some health food stores.
-To create the spray, soak 7 oz. wood chips in 8 cups of water for 12 hours.
+To create the spray, soak 7 oz. wood chips together with 8 cups of water for 12 hours.
 Bring the solution to a boil and then strain into a spray bottle.
-This acts as a common insecticide and kills flies and other bugs.
+This also acts as a common insecticide and kills flies and other bugs.